History of MSPA

 Established in 1968, The Education Cooperative (TEC) is a Massachusetts DESE approved educational collaborative and 501(c)(3) non-profit organization.
 TEC develops and coordinates educational and organizational programs to meet the needs of our member communities and their students and promotes inter-district collaboration that strengthens all participants and offers the opportunity to do more than one district can do individually.

 We recognized that by working together, we could achieve internal economies of scale and leverage our negotiating strength by collaborating to outsource these specialized tasks and processes.
-In cooperation with the SDPConsortium, TEC developed a statewide DPA for MA, NH, RI and ME which articulates the vendor duties and responsibilities required to protect student data in compliance with all applicable federal and state privacy statutes including FERPA, PPRA, COPPA, 603 C.M.R.
+In cooperation with the Student Data Privacy Consortium, TEC has developed a consolidated 5-state DPA for Massachusetts, New Hampshire, Rhode Island, Maine and Vermont which articulates the vendor duties and responsibilities required to protect student data in compliance with all applicable federal and state privacy statutes including FERPA, PPRA, COPPA, 603 C.M.R.
 23.00 and MA General Law Chapter 71, Sections 34D to 34H.

-Today, our annual service provides over 200 districts in Massachusetts, New Hampshire and Rhode Island with expert legal counsel and experienced contract administrators.
-To date we have over 1200 signed vendor agreements in place and when you join the TEC SDP Alliance you can immediately access these to jump-start protection for your district’s students.
+Today, our annual service provides over 288+ districts in Massachusetts, New Hampshire, Rhode Island, Maine and Vermont with expert legal counsel and experienced contract administrators.
+To date we have over 1,700 signed vendor agreements in place and over 26,000 posted DPAs/Exhibit Es and when you join the TEC SDP Alliance you can immediately access these to jump-start protection for your district’s students.

 A special thanks to our TEC Technology Directors and Steering Committee members for all the leadership and support they provide.